 SERP Features: graphical analysis of SERP features for the campaign's tracked keywords for both the tracked domain and other domains ranking for the keyword.

 Featured Snippets: breakdown detailing the number of keywords tracking in the campaign that produced a featured snippet, along with the featured snippet's position in the SERP.

 Above the Fold: ATF is a new Rank Ranger metric that represents search engine rank results that do not require scrolling in order to be seen.
 A graph details the number of keywords and their CTR based on position.
 Did you know that it's possible to rank in position 1, but be below the fold?

 Search Console: performance analysis of clicks, impressions, average CTR and position, along with top keywords list linking to detailed keyword research.

-Meta Tags: analysis of meta title and description character length per keyword ranked landing pages.
+Meta Tags: analysis of metadata including title and description character length per keyword ranked landing pages.